Ken Bates: Early life

 Bates was born in Ealing in 1931.
 His mother died shortly afterwards and his father absconded, so he was raised by his grandparents in a council flat.
 He grew up supporting Queens Park Rangers but was unsuccessful in pursuing a playing career in football.
 He made his personal fortune in the haulage industry and later moved into quarrying, ready-mix concrete and dairy farming.

 Bates was involved with various other enterprises during the 1960s and 1970s, including projects on the British Virgin Islands and in Rhodesia.
 The Leeds United fanzine Square Ball has published a photograph of Bates with Rhodesian PM Ian Smith during a 1967 tour by Oldham Athletic, when Rhodesia was subject to UN sanctions.

 British Virgin Islands

 Square Ball has reported, having worked with a documentary made in the British Virgin Islands, that Bates attempted to obtain control and develop most of the island of Anegada near Tortola on a 199-year lease, but was thwarted after protests by islanders caused the local government to change its decision and investigations began by the British government.
-The original agreement to lease the island was known as the Bates-Hill Agreement.
+Bates agreement included paying to dredge Tortola's Roadtown Harbor and create and develop land around Wickams Cay in the vicinity.
+The original agreement to lease the island was known as the Bates–Hill Agreement.
 Today, a park on Tortola is named after Noel Lloyd, a resident of the island who led the opposition to the agreement.

-In 1976, he set up the Irish Trust Bank. but it was eventually wound up leaving thousands of investors out-of-pocket.
+In 1976, he set up the Irish Trust Bank, but it wound up leaving thousands of investors out-of-pocket.